 That's been the case ever since my first visit to Zoe's Kitchen.
 Zoes's is a chain restaurant specializing in fresh, delicious Mediterranean fare.
 The restaurants are scattered throughout the eastern United States from Florida all the way up to Pennsylvania.
 They can also be found in Texas, Missouri, Oklahoma, Louisiana and Arizona.
 They have great salads, pitas, hummus, soups and lots of wonderful entrees.
 Scott and I love stopping a Zoe's when we're in a hurry, but want something healthy and tasty.
 All the food is made to order and the servings are hearty - we order one salad to share and we're happily content.

-One of the things I noticed right away about Zoe’s was the bottle of house dressing that’s always available on every table.
+One of the things I noticed right away about Zoe's was the bottle of house dressing that's always available on every table.
 Although their salads come dressed, you have the option of adding extra, if desired.
 The first time I tried the dressing, I was sold.
-It’s super flavorful without being too strong or heavy.
-Scott does not care for many Greek dressings, as they are often too “vinegary” or “strong”, but he loves Zoe’s dressing.
+It's super flavorful without being too strong or heavy.
+Scott doesn't care for most Greek dressings, as they are often too "vinegary" or "strong", but he loves Zoe's dressing.

 After that first visit, I was determined to figure out the delicious dressing as I knew it would be perfect with a wide variety of greens and veggies.
-I tried googling it and immediately found a Zoe’s copycat recipe.
+I tried googling it and immediately found a recipe for Zoe's Copycat Salad Dressing.
 Excited, I followed the recipe carefully, anxious to see if it was as authentic as it claimed.